Noma Anderson, PhD

 SHRS's Pitt Legacy Laureate

-Dr. Noma Anderson (PhD ’79) recently visited the Pitt campus to receive honors as a University of Pittsburgh Legacy Laureate.
+Dr. Noma Anderson (PhD ’79) received honors as a University of Pittsburgh Legacy Laureate.
 The Legacy Laureate program recognizes Pitt alumni who have excelled both professionally and personally and who exemplify the best in leadership qualities and commitment to the greater good for their professions, communities, and the world at large.

 Dr. Anderson holds a PhD in speech-language pathology from the University of Pittsburgh, and an MS in speech pathology from Emerson College in Boston.
 She received her BA in speech pathology and audiology from Hampton Institute in Hampton, Va.